Skip to main content

 "forceLink": true

-The unlink API is used to unlink a Unity Authentication Account from a third party identity.
+The unlink API unlinks a Unity Authentication account from a platform-specific identity.
+Use the unlink API when:

-• the player is currently logged into Unity Authentication
+• The user is logged into Unity Authentication

-• you want to unlink the Unity Authentication player from a third party identity.
+• You want to unlink the Unity Authentication user from the external identity

-The player's Unity Authentication Id Token is used to authorize actions on their account.
-In order to get the Id Token, make sure to save the Id Token from a previous Authentication response.
+The user's Unity Authentication ID token is used to authorize actions on their account.
+Make sure to save the user's ID token from a previous authentication response.

 "externalId": "<Third Party External Id>"